-Data for assessing the criminal justice response to gender-related killing of women are not available at regional or global level.
+Data allowing one to assess the criminal justice response to gender-related killing of women are not available at the regional or global level.
 Countries rarely disaggregate prosecution or conviction statistics by type of homicide and it is difficult to quantify whether the level of convictions is an adequate response to the problem.
-In El Salvador, data indicate that the gradual implementation of the law on femicide followed a gradual increase in convictions for the same offence.
-While the impact of those convictions is not apparent, it is clear that up to the conviction stage, the law seems to have provided a criminal justice response to the problem of femicide.
+In El Salvador, data indicate that the gradual implementation of the femicide law (Decree No. 520) since 2011 has been followed by a gradual increase in convictions for that offence.
+While the impact of those convictions is not apparent, it is clear that up to the conviction stage, the Decree seems to have provided a criminal justice response to the problem of femicide.